 Employees can share things like quotes, stories, and photos of their animals.
-This naturally provides teams with conversation starters and allows teammates to get to know each other’s personalities and personal lives.
+This naturally provides large teams with conversation starters and allows teammates to get to know each other’s personalities and personal lives better!

-It also allows teams to bond without having to delegate time to virtual team building.
-Think of it as a team building activity that employees have constant access to.
+It also allows teams to build rapport, improve teamwork and form a deeper bond without having to delegate time to virtual team building ideas.
+Think of it as a unique team building activity that employees have constant access to!

-Create virtual teams and send each team an identical list of tasks to complete.
-Team members can then divide the tasks amongst themselves and stay connected while on the hunt through instant messaging and speaking on apps like Voxer and WhatsApp.
-Each task completion must be accompanied by a photo of the team member completing it.
-Have all teams submit their photos to the company chat group.
+- Each task completion must be accompanied by a photo of the team member completing it.
+Have all teams gather and submit their photos to the company chat group.